nachocaru/xaprb.com/content/blog/2006-04-17-max-key-length-in-mysql.md

 Sometimes it says 999, sometimes 1000.
 I have no idea why.

 It may be a good idea to check the default character set to get the best performance out of a database.
-If there&#8217;s no need for multi-byte encodings, switching to a single-byte encoding might be significantly more efficient.
-It&#8217;s especially important to keep indexes as small as possible.
+If there's no need for multi-byte encodings, switching to a single-byte encoding might be significantly more efficient.
+It's especially important to keep indexes as small as possible.

  [1]: http://www.unicode.org/
  [2]: http://bugs.mysql.com/18927